Sri Lanka Facts for Kids

 • The Kandy to Ella train journey is often named among the most scenic train rides in the world.

-On the road to Kandy/Sri LankaOn the road to Kandy
+On the way to Kandy/Sri LankaOn the road to Kandy

 Sri Lanka Facts